ZG79/zg79.github.io/class-04.md

 In contrast, a fixed positioned element is positioned relative to the viewport, meaning that it remains in the same position even as the page is scrolled or resized.
 This makes fixed positioning useful for creating elements like navigation bars, sidebars, or other UI elements that need to stay in a fixed position on the screen as the user scrolls.

 Another key difference between fixed and absolute positioning is that a fixed element is removed from the normal document flow, meaning that other elements will flow around it as if it doesn't exist.
 In contrast, an absolute element still takes up space in the document flow, meaning that other elements will not flow around it.

+  For responsive design, it's generally better to use relative positioning techniques, such as relative and static positioning, rather than absolute or fixed positioning.
+This is because relative positioning is more flexible and responsive to changes in screen size and orientation.

+   Using relative positioning techniques like relative or static positioning, in combination with flexible layout techniques like CSS Grid or Flexbox, can help you create more responsive, adaptive designs that adjust to different screen sizes and device types.